Historic Site of Anti-Mongolian Struggle: History

 The island of Jeju (then known as Tamna) lost its independence to the Goryeo dynasty of the nearby Korean peninsula in the 12th century.
 In 1231, the Mongol invasions of Korea began, and fighting continued for decades.
 In February 1270, a peace deal was signed between Goryeo and the Mongol Yuan dynasty.
 Internal opposition within Goryeo led to the Sambyeolcho Rebellion.
 Sambyeolcho forces first arrived on Jeju in October 1270 led by Lee Mungyeong, landing at Myeongwol (now in Hallim) and Jocheon before defeating Goryeo forces on November 3.
 These forces initially based themselves in Jocheon.

+The Sambyeolcho were at this time based in Jindo, an island just off the mainland.
+The security of Jindo was heavily impacted by control of the mainland Yeongsan River, including where it flowed through the area around Naju.
+Goryeo-Mongol forces were able to use control of the river to harass Jindo.
+In contrast, Jeju lay 108 km from the mainland, making it a useful potential rear base.
+That distance was compounded by rough seas for much of the year, and a series of reefs and shallow waters around the island that limited and thus made predictable potential landing locations for invading armies.
+Jeju further provided a strategic position along sea lanes, and a large enough landmass to support a population on its own.
 It is possible that Jeju was considered a potential area from which a rebellion could be led from an early stage, competing with Jindo for prominence.
 Jeju had previously been raised as a potential site to relocate the Goryeo capital, then at Ganghwa Island during the 1260s, before their surrender to the Yuan.